 Deploying Google Maps to ExpoKit for iOS

-If you want to add MapView with Google Maps to an ExpoKit (detached) project on iOS, you may need to manually provide a key by calling:
+If you want to add MapView with Google Maps to an ExpoKit (ejected) project on iOS, you may need to manually provide a key by calling:

 [GMSServices provideApiKey:@"your api key"]

 Alternatively, you can provide the GMSApiKey key in your app's Info.plist and ExpoKit will pick it up automatically.
-If you detached after already configuring Google Maps, the detach step may have already provided this for you.
+If you ejected after already configuring Google Maps, the eject step may have already provided this for you.